itswadesh/anne-docs2/docs/super-admin-manual.md

 ### Colors

-In the color section there are the colors of the different product that are available in the store can be seen.
+In the color section, there are the colors of the different products that are available in the store can be seen.
-Color used for better navigation in product for customer.
+Color used for better navigation in product for a customer.

-- In sidebar, go to Products → Colors.
+- In the sidebar, go to Products → Colors.

 **Create new Color**

-- Click on plus icon for create new color.
+- Click on the plus icon to create a new color.
-- Now you can fill form of color.
+- Now you can fill the form of color.
-- Color Code is a unique code, duplicate color code not allowed.
+- Color Code is a unique code, duplicate color code is not allowed.
-- Click on save icon at right side of bottom.
+- Click on the save icon on the right side of the bottom.

 ![Image](./anne/color.png)

 **Colors List**

-- You can edit,clone and delete color from here.
+- You can edit, clone, and delete color from here.

 ![Image](./anne/colors.png)

 **Color Export**

-- You can export all yours colors in the csv format by going to the manage colors page where the colors grid is displayed.
-On the right corner of the grid there is an excel logo from where the you can export the csv which will have grid columns.
+- You can export all your colors in the CSV format by going to the manage colors page where the colors grid is displayed.
+On the right corner of the grid, there is an excel logo from where you can export the CSV which will have grid columns.

 ![Image](./anne/excel-and-search.png)